 Hear, my son, your father's instruction And do not forsake your mother's teaching;Proverbs 1:8(NASB)

-The Bible talks a lot about hearing and listening, and very frequently it links wisdom with those that listen, and discernment to those that hear.
+The Bible talks a lot about hearing and listening, and very frequently it links wisdom with those that listen, and credits discernment to those that hear.
 Scripture encourages us to have ears to hear, and calls upon each one of us to pay attention to what the Spirit says to the churches.
 It reminds us that faith comes by hearing and hearing by the word of the Lord.
+It warns of the dangers of being blind to the truth and deaf to God's word

 Those that pay attention to the words of Scripture and give heed to advice from godly mentors, are described as wise.
-Those that have a teachable spirit, and are endowed with understanding, are the men and women who learn godly wisdom and understand.
+Those that have a teachable spirit, and are endowed with understanding, are the men and women who learn godly wisdom and gain understanding.
 They are the one that know how to apply the knowledge they have been taught.
+They are the ones who respond to the still small voice of the Lord.

 In Israel's early days God instructed parents to teach their children to commit the word of God to memory, to meditate on scripture day and night and to do all that is written, within the sacred text, so that they, and their children, may have success in life and live to the glory of God.